PandoraJewelry/Pandora.Apache.Avro.IDL.To.Apache.Parquet/README.md

 with no gaps.
 Once we have found the next index in the sequence, we will generate a `JSONL` control file and we will try to upload it.
-As the Azure Table Storage relies on [optimistic concurrency][optimistic-concurrency], other process might have added the next control file in the sequence.
+As the Azure Table Storage relies on [optimistic concurrency][optimistic-concurrency], other processes might have added the next control file in the sequence.
 Therefore, we will catch the provided error (`Azure.RequestFailedException` or `System.AggregateException`) and retry with the next index.